IHTFY/-DEFUNCT-frankiemercado.github.io/_posts/blog/2015-07-26-driverless.markdown

 <b>Self-driving cars</b> are the future.

+####I don't like the loss of control.
+* How do you feel about riding in a taxi, or a bus, or when your fried gives you a ride?
+    * You don't have direct control of the car.
+    * Once you trust the vehicle to respond to your concerns or handle them without intervention, it wins.

 ####What if something jumps in front of the car?
 * What would you do?
     * Sometimes things are just unavoidable
 * How is this system superior?
-    * Reflexes
+    * Much faster reaction time
-    * Types of sensors
+    * More types of sensors

 ####What if it loses control/makes a mistake/gets hacked?
 * Again, people make mistakes, too
 * How is this system superior?
     * Never tired, always focused

-####I don't like the loss of control.
-* How do you feel about riding in a taxi, or a bus, or when your fried gives you a ride?
-    * You don't have direct control of the car.
-    * Once you trust the vehicle to respond to your concerns or handle them without intervention, it wins.

 ####Benefits
 * efficient